WISDOM FOR LIVING DAILY DEVOTIONAL

-When David was very old, Adonijah, his oldest surviving son, “began boasting.
-‘I will make myself king’” (1 Kings 1:5 New Living Translation).
+When David was very old, Adonijah, his oldest surviving son, “began boasting, ‘I will make myself king’” (1 Kings 1:5 New Living Translation).
 The New King James Version says he “exalted himself, saying, ‘I will be king.’”
-Did you see that?
-He exalted himself.
+Take note of this.
+Don’t begin to boast.
 Don’t exalt yourself.
 Let God exalt you.

 Adonijah started bragging that he would be king.
 He made every preparation to make his big plan a reality.
 He was a child left to himself (Proverbs 29:15).
 He was never disciplined by his father (1 Kings 1:6).
 So he went about his plan and provided himself with chariots and horses and recruited fifty men to run in front of him.
 He actually succeeded in getting himself proclaimed as king, but he never sat on the throne!

-In fact, as Adonijah and his guests were finishing their banquet, the news reached them that David had made Solomon king.
+As Adonijah and his guests were finishing their banquet, the news reached them that David had made Solomon king.
 David checkmated him and stopped his bragging.
-His inordinate ambition was truncated.
+His inordinate ambition failed.

-Please take note of that phrase: for it was his from the LORD.
+Note the phrase “for it was his from the LORD.”
 Adonijah bragged and tried to put himself on the throne with the help of his supporters, but that throne had been given by the LORD to Solomon.
 Therefore, Adonijah failed.
 His request later to Solomon, through Bathsheba, to allow him to have Abishag, the Shunammite, David’s young widow, as his wife made Solomon kill him.
-He saw it as an indirect aim at the throne, which he had once failed to secure (verses 17-25).
+He saw it as an indirect aim at the throne, which he had once failed to secure (verses 16-25).

 Even if you have the backing of the most powerful president on earth, that is no reason to brag.
 Someone who is in charge today may have promised you something, but that is not a reason you should brag.
 He is a human being and he doesn’t have everything under his control.
 For instance, he doesn’t own his life.

 The president has limitations.
 God can stop him.
 He can frustrate his plans.
 In fact, He can take away his breath.
 I remember a very nice brother who was on his way to becoming the governor of his state until a powerful person in his country supporting him suddenly died.
 That changed the political arrangements.
 He never became the governor.
-Perhaps, the office was not his from the LORD.
-Any time some people are appointed; some others are disappointed!
+Perhaps, the office was not his from the Lord.
+Any time some people are appointed; other people are disappointed!
 Stop bragging.

 William Henry Harrison, the 9th President of America, died just 32 days in office.
-He died of pneumonia, typhoid fever, or paratyphoid fever.
-I am not saying he bragged as a president or before becoming president.
-My point is that human beings have limitations.
+He died of pneumonia.
+Human beings have limitations.
 They should not brag about anything.
+I am not saying President Harrison bragged as a president or before becoming the president.

 Nobody controls his life.
 We must humble ourselves; we must speak with humility.
 We cannot say in absolute terms what is going to happen next.
 “Don’t brag about tomorrow, since you don’t know what the day will bring” (Proverbs 27:1 New Living Translation).

-Some people brag about their power to do wicked things, either because they have access to some demonic power or they abuse their offices to oppress or exploit others.
+Some people brag about their power to do wicked things, either because they have acquired some demonic power or because they abuse their offices to oppress or exploit others.
 This is foolishness.
 They are not immortal.
 Where are the dictators of the past?
 Where are the wicked people of yesterday?
 Stop bragging!
-“If you have been a fool by being proud or plotting evil, don’t brag about it-cover your mouth with your hand in shame” (Proverbs 30:32 New Living Translation).
+“If you have been a fool by being proud or plotting evil, don’t brag about it-cover your mouth with your hand in shame” (Proverbs 30:32 The Living Bible).

 Phone No: +2348155744752, +2348033113523